puzzler10/constraint_enforcing_reward/README.md

 ```
 python run.py --dataset_name=financial --decode_method_eval=sample --gen_train_temperature=0.85 --kl_coef=0.4 --lr=0.0001 --n_eval_seq=8  --seed=1001
 ```

+You will probably have to update the path variables (e.g. `path_checkpoints`) in the config file.

 The code can log to Weights & Biases (wandb).
 It is disabled by default, which is set by calling `wandb.init(mode="disabled")` in the code.
 To enable WandB, update the config file (see comments in the file) and set the project and entity variables in the Config `__init__` method.